Oracle Secure Global Desktop: History

+SCO and Tarantella era

-In 1993 the Santa Cruz Operation (SCO, later Tarantella, Inc.) acquired IXI Limited, a software company in Cambridge, UK, best known for its X.desktop product.
+The origins of Oracle Secure Global Desktop goes back to 1993, when the Santa Cruz Operation (SCO) acquired IXI Limited, a software company in Cambridge, UK, best known for its X.desktop product.
 In 1994 it then bought Visionware, of Leeds, UK, developers of XVision.
 In 1995 the development teams from IXI and Visionware were combined to form IXI Visionware, later the Client Integration Division of SCO.

-A development team within this division began work in 1996 on a project codenamed Tarantella.
-The goal of this project was "any application, any client, anywhere": access to applications of any type (hosted on back-end servers) from any client device that supported a Java-enabled web browser.
-The project codename stuck: it became the final product name.
+From there, the Tarantella product was devised, with the goal "any application, any client, anywhere": access to applications of any type (hosted on back-end servers) from any client device that supported a Java-enabled web browser.
 The first public release of Tarantella software was in November 1997.
-Later version 1.x releases supported more application types (such as Microsoft Windows applications) and client types (including Native Clients to remove the dependency on Java support), and added scalability and security features to better support larger enterprises and secure application access over the Internet.

-The product was renamed Tarantella Enterprise II in late 1999, with a cut-down Tarantella Express product available on Linux systems.
-This renaming was a simple rebrand of the then-current 1.x release: no version 2.x software was released.

-In November 2000 version 3.0 of the product was released, including a major rewrite of much server-side code in the Java language.
-The product was rebranded as Tarantella Enterprise 3, with releases for Linux and major UNIX systems.
-Further 3.x releases followed in subsequent years, adding more integration features in competition with similar software from Citrix.
+In November 2000 version 3.0 of the product was released.

+SCO sold off its Unix business and was renamed Tarantella, Inc. in 2001.
+Further 3.x releases followed in subsequent years, adding more integration features in competition with similar software from Citrix Systems.

+Sun era

 Sun Microsystems acquired Tarantella, Inc. in July 2005.
 The product underwent massive development in the following years.
-As of April 2021, the current version is Oracle Secure Global Desktop 5.6.535.
+It was named Sun Secure Global Desktop.